 Programs are offered by the library in order to promote library use and introduce the public to library resources for information and materials.
 All events at CCPL locations are handicapped accessible.

-This statement is printed in the library's monthly publication, What's Happening at CCPL, which lists the programs being offered at all library branches: "The Library is committed to making services available to everyone.
+This statement is printed in the library's monthly publication, Currents, which lists the programs being offered at all library branches: "The Library is committed to making services available to everyone.
 Persons requiring special assistance are encouraged to discuss needs with the librarian."
 Sign interpretation can be provided at individual programs upon request and with sufficient notice to engage an interpreter.

 The Carroll County Public Library supports and is committed to the principle of equal employment opportunity.
 It is the library's policy to recruit, hire, train and promote individuals, as well as administer all employment practices without regard to race, color, religion, age, sex, sexual orientation, national or ancestral origin, marital status, veteran's status, physical or mental disability (unrelated in nature and extent to an individual's ability to perform the job with reasonable accommodation), in accordance with applicable laws.